top of page

 Piano Solo:

-Category A: 4-6 (up to 6 minutes)
+Category A: 4-6 (up to 7 minutes)

-Category B: 7-9 (up to 8 minutes)
+Category B: 7-9 (up to 10 minutes)

-Category C: 10-12 (up to 10 minutes)
+Category C: 10-12 (up to 12 minutes)

-Category D: 13-15 (Up to 12 minutes)
+Category D: 13-15 (Up to 15 minutes)

-Category E: 16-18 (Up to 15 minutes)
+Category E: 16-18 (Up to 18 minutes)

-Piano Concerto (One or more movements)
+Piano Concerto (One Movement - Virtual)

-Category B: 9-13 (Up to 15 minutes)
+Category B: 9-13

-Category C: 14-18 (Up to 15 minutes)
+Category C: 14-18

 8. It is preferable that the Concerto be chosen from the following composers: (Bach, Haydn, Beethoven, Mozart, Chopin and Grieg).
 However, due to multiple requests, we are allowing all those who would like to apply to the concerto division category to enter with any concerto of the standard repertoire.
-In light of this, performance with orchestra of concerti not included in the aforementioned group of composers will be subject to approval by the conductor and the discretion of the competition organizers.

-9. When you submit the Application Form to floridayoungartistsipc@gmail.com with the headline: "application 2024 and your name next to it."
+9. When you submit the Application Form to floridayoungartistsipc@gmail.com with the headline: "application 2025 and your name next to it."
 Please include your name, the name of the pieces, composers' names and duration.

 YouTube Videos must include in the description: your name, the name of the piece, composer’s name, your age and category and the duration of each piece.
-Also, videos must be available for watching online whether as Public or Unlisted.
+Also, the videos must be available for watching online whether as Public or Unlisted.

 10. If the duration of the submitted Video exceeds the time limits, as specified in the rules, the jury will only evaluate up to the time limit specified for each category.